 If you are a resident of Nova Scotia, the application deadline has been extended to 15 January 2020.
 To access the application after 15 November, please contact firstname.lastname@example.org

 It is a good idea to start the application early and revisit your work often.

-Applications will be carefully reviewed by selection teams to determine eligibility and suitability for UWC.
+After 15 November, applications will be carefully reviewed by selection teams to determine eligibility and suitability for UWC.
 From the initial pool of applicants, a short list of candidates is chosen for personal interviews with regional selection teams.
-Candidates who go forward in the process following interviews will be asked to declare their school preferences and in most cases will undergo a financial assessment to determine what a reasonable contribution towards the cost of UWC would be for them.
+Candidates who go forward in the process following those interviews will be asked to declare their school preferences and in most cases will undergo a financial assessment to determine what a reasonable contribution towards the cost of UWC would be for them.
 Candidates who are awarded regional scholarships (Alberta, PEI, Newfoundland and Labrador, and the Yukon) do not undergo a financial assessment.

 What if I miss the application season/deadline?

 Rolling applications will be accepted between 15 November 2019 and 15 March 2020 with the following conditions:

 - Students who apply after the 15 November deadline will not be eligible for financial assistance or scholarships.

 - Students who apply after 15 November will still undergo a rigorous selection process.

 - Students who apply after 15 November MUST NOT have applied through the initial application process or any other national committee or process.